JuliaLang/julia/doc/stdlib/base.rst

    Counts the number of nonzero values in array A (dense or sparse)

-.. function:: scale!(A, k)

-   Scale the contents of an array A with k (in-place)

 .. function:: conj!(A)

    Convert an array to its complex conjugate in-place